Now an award-winning survivor’s guide to recognizing, surviving, and healing from covert narcissistic abuse.

 Grieve what was lost—while building what comes next

 Healing begins with truth.
-For years, I buried my story under shame and silence.
-This book cracks that silence wide open—giving survivors the words, the validation, and the strength to finally say:
+For years, survivors bury their stories under shame and silence.
+This book cracks that silence wide open—giving you the validation, the words, and the strength to finally say:

 It happened.
 It mattered.
 And I will heal.